 The names Jim Elliot, Nate Saint, Ed McCully, Pete Fleming, and Roger Youderian will forever be synonymous with missionary work in Ecuador.
 These were the five missionaries who were martyred on a sandy beach along the Curaray River in Ecuador at the hands of the Huaorani Indians on January 8, 1956, after months of fleeting contact with the Indian tribesmen.
 Their sacrifice has paved the way for a notable spiritual awakening among the Ecuadorian people who, today, are generally open and receptive to the Gospel.

 BIMI has only been involved in the country of Ecuador since the early 1990s.
 BIMI missionaries Raymond and Anita Bradley and Richard and Anna Hurst are working in separate ministries in Guayaquil, Ecuador's largest city.
 Their ministries there are progressing well with a number of churches having been planted.
 In addition, the Bradleys have established a flourishing Deaf ministry, providing a wonderful Christian day school for deaf boys and girls.
 Other ministries, including a Bible institute for training national laborers begun by the Hursts, are part of the overall strategy for reaching Ecuador for Christ.
-Missionaries Keith and Mandy Morris joined BIMI in December 2017 and have begun deputation for future ministry in Ecuador.
+Missionaries Keith and Mandy Morris are currently on deputation for future ministry in Ecuador.

 In the journal entry for October 28, 1949, Jim Elliot wrote, “He is no fool who gives what he cannot keep to gain that which he cannot lose.”
 Do you have something to "give"?
 Ecuador is waiting.
 Who will answer God's call to go to her people with the saving message of the Gospel?
 Will you please pray with us for more missionaries in Ecuador?